-When I met talented journalist, Ann Mah, for a chocolat chaud and macarons in Paris this summer, she was radiant with the prospect of ‘twins’ on the horizon: a baby girl soon to be born in New York and her new book, Mastering the Art of French Eating, which has just recently been published by Penguin Viking.
+When I met my journalist friend, Ann Mah, for a chocolat chaud and macarons in Paris this summer, she was radiant with the prospect of ‘twins’ on the horizon: a baby girl soon to be born in New York and her new book, Mastering the Art of French Eating, which has just recently been published by Penguin Viking.
 Had I known Ann at the time, all alone in Paris for a year as a diplomat’s wife – not unlike Julia Child, as the title suggests – while her husband was assigned a post in Iraq, I would have loved to have joined her.
-You see, in order to combat loneliness in the City of Light (and I know what that’s like – not easy), she embarked on a gastronomic adventure around Paris and the rest of France.
+You see, in order to combat loneliness in the City of Light (and I know what that’s like at first – not easy), she embarked on a gastronomic adventure around Paris and the rest of France.

 As David Lebovitz says on the back cover, “Her personal culinary tale will have you packing your bags”.
 I didn’t think that before I’d even got to the Salade Lyonnaise recipe at the end of Chapter 4, I would have booked a weekend in Lyon!
 It was about time, after a long haul of being stuck in the house with back problems and builders.
-Besides, in over twenty years I’ve lived here, I’ve only passed through Lyon en route to visiting my French parents-in-law in Provence.
+Besides, in over twenty years I’ve lived here, I’ve only passed through Lyon en route to visit my French parents-in-law in Provence.
 As France’s gastronomic capital, how could I have just gone through its tunnels under the Saône and Rhône?

 One of Ann’s favourite addresses in Lyon is a typical bouchon eatery, Chez Hugon.
 I’m not going to give you all the gastronomic history here, as she beautifully documents it in her book but, as a first introduction to Lyon, I can tell you the ambience was contagiously uplifting.

-Opening the bouchon door and seeing the long, communal packed tables with diners in full conversational swing, one diner must have seen my panic-stricken face at the lack of space.
+Opening the Bouchon door and seeing the long, communal packed tables with diners in full conversational swing, one diner must have seen my panic-stricken face at the lack of space.
 ‘Mais, you’re too late – there are no seats left’, he teased.
 Sensing the Lyonnais sense of humour, just as his friend got up to go to the toilet, I grabbed his seat.
 Luckily, two wooden chairs were waiting for my friend and I at the end of a table, just cosily next to the kitchen, so we could relish the lively banter from both sides of the restaurant.

 As an ex-vegetarian, I didn’t quite make it to the traditional Andouillette tripe sausage but instead went for the lentils with bacon and a Quenelle de brochet, just as Ann had tasted, “served in a puddle of langoustine sauce”.